LoveSet/loveset-server/README.md

 - System Prompt: Your goal is to keep this user engaged, give content that will more than likely be liked by this person especially taking their likes and dislikes into consideration.
-- System Prompt: While you can go for popular ones, you should also be on the lookout for obscure shows that may fit this user's interest. []
+- System Prompt: While you can go for popular ones, you should also be on the lookout for obscure shows that may fit this user's interest. [done]
 - System Prompt: Note how many times a user has liked something. [update]
-- System Prompt: if there's a chance of repition, go to a liked movie, and look for something like that in that space, branch as much as possible []
+- System Prompt: if there's a chance of repition, go to a liked movie, and look for something like that in that space, branch as much as possible [done]
-- if not a valid js array of movies, try again. []
+- if not a valid js array of movies, try again. [done]
-- so constantly filter items that have already been interacted with. []
+- so constantly filter items that have already been interacted with. [done]
-- If the query is too narrow, focus on specific preferences. []
+- If the query is too narrow, focus on specific preferences. [done]
-- Never be strict with preferences. []
+- Never be strict with preferences. [done]
-- Keep things in a loop where necessary. []
+- Keep things in a loop where necessary. [done]
-- Have a sense of what the user's taste is too []
+- Have a sense of what the user's taste is too [done]
-- 📌fetch onboarding with the 3rd question []
+- 📌fetch onboarding with the 3rd question [done]

+update []:

+- if nothing in cache to show, generate more []

 - google += referral [done]
 - onboarding [done]